egrieco/statical/README.md

 - [x] ~~_add baseurl support_~~ (2023-09-08)
 - [x] ~~_Default to looking for the `statical.toml` file in the current dir_~~ (2023-09-08)
 - [x] ~~_Make all paths relative to the config file_~~ (2023-09-09)
-- [ ] Allow template path config.
 - [ ] Prompt with instructions on how to use Statical if config file is not present or provided.
+- [ ] Add `--generate-default-stylesheet` option

 ### Setup and Configuration (Future Work)

+- [ ] Allow template path config.
-- [ ] top level config object should be a site
+- [ ] calendar colors and CSS classes
 - [ ] paths for time interval pages should be configurable?
-- [ ] calendar colors and CSS classes

 ### Calendar Generation (1.0 Milestone)